Diversity, Equity, Inclusivity, Justice, and Anti-Racism

 • We are training faculty that Anti-Racism is not an add-on to a course.
 Anti-Racism is a pedagogy - a manner of teaching, designing courses, and measuring learning outcomes.

-• We make sure that the classroom is an inclusive space.
-We acknowledge that “classroom ruptures” may occur – a disorienting dilemma or situation when an implicit bias or microagression may occur.
-We are committed to providing space for respectful conversation and ensuring that we address these classroom ruptures and provide opportunities for professional development, learning, and growth.
-Racist actions and remarks are never tolerated at Columbia University and will be dealt with following confidential reporting and established protocols.
+• We make sure that the classroom environment is inclusive by holding space for respectful conversation and ensuring that we address any “classroom ruptures”– a disorienting dilemma or situation when a bias or microaggression that may occur, providing real time opportunities for professional development, learning, and growth.
+Racist actions and remarks are never tolerated at Columbia University and will be dealt with following established protocols.

-• It is imperative for us to recruit, mentor, promote, and celebrate diversity in our faculty and staff.
+• We are actively employing ways to recruit, mentor, promote, and celebrate diversity in our faculty and staff.

 We believe that being part of a community and taking leadership roles and collective action are important steps in creating a more inclusive and anti-racist culture.
 Therefore, we are committed in sustaining and strengthening DEI and anti-racism efforts through our involvement and leadership in the following:

-• CUOT Programs Diversity, Equity, and Inclusivity Committee.
+• CUOT Programs Diversity, Equity, and Inclusivity Committee and Student Advisory Board.

 • A student-led chapter of the Coalition for Occupational Therapy Advocates for Diversity (COTAD).